California State Route 183: Route description

+Route 183 is defined in section 483, subsection (a) of the California Streets and Highways Code, and that the highway is "from Route 101 in the City of Salinas to Route 1 near Castroville".
+Subdivision (b) permits the state to relinquish control of the segment of the highway within Salinas to the city.

 SR 183 begins in the center of the city of Salinas at an at-grade interchange with U.S. Route 101.
 The road then heads toward the center of Salinas along North Main Street before abruptly turning northwest along Castroville Road.
 Following an interchange with Davis Road, the route exits town and enters an area covered with farmland.
 It continues through this central Monterey County while gradually turning north until it reaches southern Castroville, where it again turns northeast.
 The road then interchanges with State Route 156 and traverses northeast as the western boundary of Castroville before meeting its northern terminus, State Route 1, the Cabrillo Highway.

 SR 183 is part of the California Freeway and Expressway System, and in Salinas is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 This route was defined in 1933.
 It appears to have been unsigned before 1964.

+The California State Legislature passed Senate Bill 1459 in 2020, allowing the state to relinquish control of the segment of SR 183 within the City of Salinas to the city.